madyark/MS1-project/README.md

             others?'.
 If the user decides to hover over the latter three headers, they will see that these headers serve as links to supplemental pages as they change their color from black to orange and the cursor changes from a text-cursor to a pointer-cursor.
 A user with no prior knowledge on mental health will most likely press on the 'What is it?' header which will also take them to the 'Educate Yourself' page.

-        1. Inside of the 'Educate Yourself' page, the user can find general information about what mental health is, different figures regarding mental health and mental health issues, and various extracts from personal anecdotes of the people who have struggled or are still struggling with mental issues.
+        1. Inside of the 'Educate Yourself' page, the user can find general information about what mental health is and different figures relating to mental health and mental health issuess.

     2. I want to read some of the stories of people who suffer from mental health problems to further my understanding of its effect on people's daily lives.

-        2.
+        2. After entering the 'Educate Yourself' page from either the navigation bar or the 'What is it?' header-link, the user can scroll down to the 'Stories' section of the page, denoted by the 'Listen to their stories.' text which appears in orange.
+There they will find various extracts from personal anecdotes of the people who have struggled or are still struggling with mental issues.

+        2. The user also can continue scrolling through the 'Home' page until they find an orange link with the text 'Listen to their stories', which is located under tw white texts and a black-and-white image.
+The white texts and the image try to convince the user to visit the 'Story' section.
+When clicking the orange link the user will head straight to the 'Story' section, without them having to scroll through the 'Educate Yourself' page.

     3. I want to easily navigate around the website to find different bits of information on mental health.